chunhuayu/Statistical-Model-Using-SAS/01 ANOVA/01 Question.md

+### Problem 3.26 in Textbook "Design and Analysis of Experiments (Eighth Edition)" by Montgomery
 # 3.26
 * Three brands of batteries are under study.
 It is suspect- ed that the lives (in weeks) of the three brands are different.
 Five randomly selected batteries of each brand are tested with the following results: